Patrick C. Barry

 Patrick is admitted to the bar in the states of Rhode Island (1996) and Massachusetts (1997).
 He graduated from Boston University (B.A.) in 1990, and from Widener University School of Law (J.D., cum laude) in 1996.
 He supported himself through law school by earning scholarships including the Josiah Oliver Wolcott Fellowship for 1995-96, and by tending bar in the evenings.
 While in law school, Patrick was the Articles Editor of one of the school’s law review publications, and was also selected for publication of a scholarly article about the use of scientific opinion testimony.

 Patrick has been recognized as an accomplished trial lawyer and patient safety advocate.
-He has handled many successful trials, including the largest jury verdict ever obtained against an area obstetrical hospital, and many other medical negligence and serious injury cases.
-He has been a member of the Rhode Island Board of Medical Licensure and Discipline, the licensing board for all physicians in the state, since 2005.
-He is also a Past President of the Rhode Island Association for Justice, a statewide organization of approximately 350 civil justice attorneys.
-He has been selected for the New England Super Lawyers list for the years 2010 and 2011 in the areas of Medical Malpractice and general Personal Injury.
-Patrick was also recognized by his peers in the legal profession with an "AV" rating bestowed by Martindale-Hubbell in response to legal surveys.
-This is the highest "peer review" rating available.
+He has handled many successful trials, including multiple seven figure jury verdicts and settlements in a variety of medical negligence and serious injury cases.
+He served as a member of the Rhode Island Board of Medical Licensure and Discipline, the licensing board for all physicians in the state, from 2005 to 2013.
+He is also a Past President of the Rhode Island Association for Justice, a statewide organization of approximately 400 civil justice attorneys, and a former Governor of the American Association for Justice.
+He has been selected for the New England Super Lawyers list for every year since 2010 in the area of Medical Malpractice.
+Patrick also holds an “AV” rating bestowed by Martindale-Hubbell in response to legal surveys of his peers and colleagues.
+This is the highest “peer review” rating available.
+In 2015, he was selected as a member of the prestigious American Board of Trial Advocates.

 Patrick lives in Bristol with his wife Jennifer and two young sons.
-They enjoy skiing and other sports together.
-Patrick is active in the Bristol Youth Soccer Association, serving as a coach for his sons' teams.
+They enjoy skiing and other sports together, including their sons’ soccer games.
+Jennifer is also an attorney with the firm.